Our cows are completely grass-fed! No hormones and no antibiotics.

 - If you are getting your milk delivered, we charge $5 per month regardless of the amount of milk you are getting in order to cover delivery costs.

-- Milk is delivered by 2pm at each delivery site.
+- Milk is delivered by 2pm at each delivery site on the delivery day.
 Picking up the milk is at your convenience.
+The milk stays in a refrigerator until you pick it up.

-- Clean your used jars and bring your empty jars and lids back each week and put them in the refrigerator.
+- Every week, clean your empty jars and bring the jars and lids back and put them in the refrigerator.
+Then, you pick up new jars.

 Pick-up at the farm process: